cognitedata/cognite-sdk-js/guides/auth-wrapper.md

 ​
 ## Use access tokens instead of API keys
 ​
 Instead of API keys, we strongly recommend you use **access tokens**.
 These are short-lived tokens that grant the user access to CDF.
-The application gets an access token by asking the user (or client credential) to sign in to a CDF project's identity provider (Google, Active Directory, etc.).
+The application gets an access token by requesting the user (or client credential) to sign in to a CDF project's identity provider (Google, Azure Active Directory, etc.).

-The access token expires after a time, and as a result, the user will get `401` from CDF again, and the SDK triggers a new authentication process.
+The access token expires after a time, and as a result, the user will get `401` from CDF, and the SDK triggers a new authentication process.

-We do not recommend the use API keys of in web applications since the API key is easily readable by everyone with access to the application.
-Another restriction is that all app users share the same API key.
-All users will have the same access level, and you lose tracing/auditing per user, keys are not time-limited, etc.
+We do not recommend the use of API keys in web applications since the API keys are easily readable by everyone with access to the application.
+Another restriction is that all the app users share the same API key.
+All users will have the same access level, and you lose tracing/auditing per user, and keys are not time-limited, etc.

 ## Access different clusters
 ​